R-60 (missile): India

 In 1999, an Indian Air Force MiG-21 used an infrared-homing R-60 to bring down a Pakistani Navy Breguet Atlantic which intruded over Indian airspace.
 Part of the wreckage was found in contested territory, this incident is widely known as the Atlantic incident.

+Ukraine

+In 2024, the R-60 has seen some minor use by the Armed Forces of Ukraine during the Russian invasion, being reportedly adapted for the surface-to-air role and mounted on Sea Baby naval drones.
+The R-60M has also been mounted on Su-25s, possibly for shooting down drones.